pulkitkinra01/Notes/GCP/Certification_Questions.md

 - [x] Begin creating the bucket, set the bucket name, set the Location type to Region, and select the us-central1(Iowa) Location, and choose CREATE.
   - _The steps to create a bucket in Iowa would be: Begin creating the bucket, set the bucket name, set the Location type to Region, and select the us-central1(Iowa) Location, and choose CREATE._

 #### Question: You are thinking through all the things that happen when a Compute Engine instance starts up with a startup script that installs the Stackdriver agent and runs gsutil to retrieve a large amount of data from Cloud Storage.
+Of the following steps, which is the first one to happen?

+- [x] The metadata service returns information about this instance to the first requestor

+#### Question: You are thinking through all the things that happen when a Compute Engine instance starts up with a startup script that installs the Stackdriver agent and runs gsutil to retrieve a large amount of data from Cloud Storage.
 Of the following steps, which is the last one to happen?

 - [x] Data retrieval from GCS completes